 - Large tents can be used for backyard BBQs

 Pop up tents are available in a wide range of sizes and are typically inexpensive.
 They are built to save you time and energy when you get to the campground.
 The design and easy set up makes them ideal for large families that need to get something up quickly.
-They are also great for first time campers on a budget, or as cheap tents to use at festivals or on the beach for shade.
+They are also great for first-time campers on a budget, or as cheap tents to use at festivals or on the beach for shade; just throw one in the back of your beach wagon.

 You might also find they are a fun way to set up a backyard campsite for the kids.